-If stunning green views and waving hills and mountains covered with a blanket of lush leaves are your cups of tea, don’t miss visiting one of the Cameron Highlands’ tea plantations.
-As well as being able to wonder at the views, most offer tea tasting opportunities and the chance to know more about the local tea-growing industry.
+If stunning verdant vistas and undulating hills and mountains covered with a blanket of lush leaves are your cup of tea, don’t miss visiting one of the Cameron Highlands’ tea plantations.
+As well as being able to marvel at the views, most offer tea tasting opportunities and the chance to learn more about the local tea-growing industry.

 Many also sell a wide variety of strawberry-flavoured and -themed items too, including milkshakes, jam, ice cream, and ornaments.
 Local strawberry farms to visit include Big Red Strawberry, Strawberry Farm Kea, Healthy Strawberry Farm, Kok Lim Strawberry Farm, and Raaju Hill Strawberry.

 If you’ve ever wondered how bees produce sweet and sticky honey, Cameron Highlands provides the chance to find out.
 There are several honey farms in the area, including Cameron Tringkap Bee Farm, Ee Feng Gu Bee Farm, and Highlands Apiary Farm.